puppetlabs/puppet-specifications/language/types_values_variables.md

 ---

 Automatic conversion between `String` and `Numeric` values are performed only for certain operations.
-Arithmetic operations, comparison, and interpolations will cause a conversion to occur.
-No other cases will convert between `String` values and `Numeric` values, such as typed parameter assignment and function calls.
+Only arithmetic operations, comparison, and interpolations will cause an automatic conversion to occur.

 * Arithmetic operations are done on `Numeric` types - if an operand is a `String` an attempt is made to transform it into numeric form (rather than giving up immediately).

-* Explicit conversion from `Numeric` to `String` is performed by calling the `sprintf` function.
+* Explicit conversion from `Numeric` to `String` can be performed by calling the `sprintf` function.

 * `Numeric` values are transformed to their radix 10 representation when interpolated into a string.